NICK PERKINS

 "MZUNGU BOY"

-was walking through the city with a local friend.
+walking through the city with a local friend.
+My friend

-My friend was trying to explain to me the
+was trying to explain to me the difference between blacks

-Intrigued, I asked him what Ugandans would call
+and coloureds...
+Intrigued, I asked him what Ugandans

-he said and lowered his eyes to watch his
+You, he said and lowered his eyes to watch

 ESSAY 11: